Beef Tallow Makes This Wagyu Burger Special

 Food Safety

-We have all heard the recommendation that ground meat must be cooked to 160˚ F. That's because commercial ground meat can have impurities like organs, intestines, etc. that can add a whole bunch of nasty bacteria.
+We have all heard the recommendation that ground meat must be cooked to an internal temperature of 160˚F. That's because commercial ground meat can have impurities like organs and intestines that can add a whole bunch of nasty bacteria.
 Food poisoning is no fun.
 You can avoid that nastiness by grinding specific cuts of meat from a trusted butcher.

 No More Well Done

 Most cuts of beef can be prepared medium rare with absolutely no health risk.
-So why not grab one of those, grind it up, and enjoy a juicy burger cooked medium or medium rare?
-By controlling what goes into your ground meat you can control the temperature that it is cooked to.
+So why not grab one of those, grind it up, and enjoy juicy burgers cooked medium or medium-rare?
+By controlling what goes into your ground meat you can also control the temperature that it is cooked to.

 Mix Different Cuts of Meat